This post may contain affiliate links. See our Privacy Policy.

 Ingredients

-• 2 cups dry red wine, pinot noir
+- 2 cups dry red wine, pinot noir or merlot

 Instructions

-• Dice the bacon and put it in a large Dutch oven.
+- Dice the bacon and put it in a large Dutch oven.
 Place the pan over medium heat.
 Cook until the bacon is just crisp.
-Remove the bacon to paper towels and set aside.
+Remove the bacon to paper towels and set aside.4 strips bacon

-• Add the butter to the bacon drippings.
+- Add the butter to the bacon drippings.
 Working in batches, brown the chicken pieces in the Dutch oven.
-Remove the chicken to a rack or pan and set aside.
+Remove the chicken to a rack or pan and set aside.2 tbsp butter

-• Pour off all but about 2 tablespoons of fat and ad the chopped onion and mushrooms; saute until the onions are translucent.
-Add the garlic and continue to cook for 1 minute longer.
+- Pour off all but about 2 tablespoons of fat, then add the chopped onion and sliced mushrooms; sauté until the onions are translucent.
+Add the garlic and continue to cook for 1 minute longer.3 cloves garlic

-• Add the pearl onions to the pot along with the browned chicken pieces, dark pieces first, chicken breasts on top.
-Cover the pot and simmer over low heat for 30 minutes.
-Uncover the pot and cook for about 15 minutes longer.
+- Add the pearl onions to the pot along with the browned chicken pieces, dark pieces first, chicken breasts on top.
+Bring to a boil, reduce the heat to low, cover the pot, and simmer for 30 minutes.
+Uncover the pot and cook for about 15 minutes longer.1 cup pearl onions

 Nutrition